Posted on

 To meet these legal obligations, businesses typically need to implement:

-Secondary containment systems such as spill pallets, and bunded flooring are designed to hold at least 110% of the largest container’s volume or 25% of the total volume of all containers being stored, whichever is greater as outlined in the National Environmental Management: Waste Act: NORMS AND STANDARDS FOR THE STORAGE OF WASTE.
+Secondary containment systems such as spill pallets, and bunded flooring are designed to hold at least 110% of the largest container’s volume or 25% of the total volume of all containers being stored, whichever is greater as outlined in the National Environmental Management: Waste Act: NORMS AND STANDARDS FOR THE STORAGE OF WASTE (Page 12, 6.6).
 As well as routine inspections and maintenance of storage areas and containment equipment to identify and address risks proactively.

 Challenges and Consequences of Non-Compliance